-The journal publishes scientific, peer-reviewed articles evaluated by a double-blind procedure of at least two people.
-In addition, the journal publishes papers that are not peer-reviewed, describing clinical problems, including, but not limited to, empirical studies and literature reviews.
+The journal publishes scientific articles evaluated by a double-blind procedure of at least two people.
+In addition, the journal publishes papers that are not peer-reviewed, describing clinical problems, including, but not limited to, empirical studies, literature reviews, essays and PhD-presentations.
 These papers are evaluated by the editorial team.
+In special cases it may also be possible to publish contributions from other genres.
+Papers in Danish, Swedish, Norwegian and English are eligible and the target audience is scholars, clinical nurses, students, and educators.

-The journal is issued quarterly (February, May, August, and November) and aims to have a fast and agile publication process.
+The journal was first published in 2002 and is issued quarterly (March, June, September, and December) online and in print.
+The editorial board aims at having a fast and agile publication process.

 The journal is covered by the following indexing and discovery services: